dotnet/arcade/Documentation/Darc.md

 ```

 If you get a `SecurityError` saysing that `\eng\common\darc-init.ps1 cannot be loaded because running
-scripts is disabled on this system.`, you can relax your `ExecutionPolicy` for this script:
+scripts is disabled on this system` , you can relax your `ExecutionPolicy` for this script:
 ```
 powershell -ExecutionPolicy ByPass -File .\darc-init.ps1
 ```